Rochester, Illinois: Education

 Rochester's schools are part of District 3A, headed by district superintendent Rolf Sivertson.
 The district lists its enrollment at 2,322 students for the 2015-2016 year.

-The high school lists 785 students for the 2015–2016 school year and the principal is Brent Ashbaugh, the assistant principal is Jamie Toland.
-The activities director is J R Boudouris.
-Rochester High School teachers on average make $48,052, while administrators make $87,488 on average with a 13:1 student:staff ratio.

 Rochester High School students, along with the rest of the state, are no longer required as part of the state's standardized testing program.
 The PARCC is the new standard for the state and in the first year of testing 91.9% of all freshmen are on track to graduate (Illinois statewide is 82.4%) and in 2016 Rochester had an overall graduation rate of 99% (94% in 4 years) as compared to the state rate of 86%.

+In 2015, Rochester High School teachers on average make $48,052, while administrators make $87,488 on average with a 13:1 student:staff ratio.

 Construction on a new wing to the high school began in July 2005, and was finished in August 2006.
 Demolition of the old Rochester Junior High building also took place in the summer of 2006, and junior high students occupied most of the new wing until the new junior high facility was fully completed.
 A new auditorium was also being constructed for the district, and it was scheduled to be completed in early 2007.
 The new junior high facility was completed by January 2008.
-The new auditorium was completed in time for the spring musical, The Wizard of Oz, in 2008.
+The new auditorium was completed in time for the spring musical.